 B. bring more unprotected wildflower habitats into the local, state and national public land systems, and

-C. understand the affect of climate change on ecosystems, wildflower blooms and wildlife, and
+C. understand the effect of climate change on ecosystems, wildflower blooms, and wildlife, and

 3. encourage others to take simple but important actions, such as turning off lights, planting native plants and volunteering to remove invasive species from private and public lands.
 We are grateful for your interest and support.
 Thank You!

 Project sponsored by Blue Earth Alliance

 We need your help!
 Become a Voice for Wildflowers and Donate to Beauty and the Beast through Blue Earth Alliance.

 Please contact us to discuss your interest in becoming a sponsor or volunteer.